LesleyForsyth/FLSIT735/Course-2/Week1/8-certificate-practice.md

 You may have noticed that during the process of creating a self-signed certificate we did not create a public key.
 That is because the `req` command generates a valid public key for us and stores it in the CSR.
 But, as you already in the task of the last step, the public key can be easily extracted from a certificate with the OpenSSL tool.

-## Who create self-signed certificates?
+## Your task

-All operating systems, browsers and, of course, certification authorities themselves, create self-signed certificates.
+All operating systems, browsers, mobile devices and, of course, certification authorities themselves, create self-signed certificates.
+Trusted self-signed certificates are commonly known as *root certificates*, because they are at the root of the hierarchy of trust between certification authorities.
+Your task is to find all root certificates installed at your operating system.